+'''

-Fall 2013 - Phase 1 - DuBois, Harrisburg, Norristown, Philadelphia, Wilkes-Barre Spring 2014 - Phase 2 - Allentown, Altoona, Erie, Pittsburgh, Washington, York Fall 2014 - Phase 3 - Johnstown, New Castle, Reading, Williamsport calls were held with offices in each phase to prepare for and facilitate a smooth implementation in each district office.
+Fall 2013 - Phase 1 - DuBois, Harrisburg, Norristown, Philadelphia, Wilkes-Barre Spring 2014 - Phase 2 - Allentown, Altoona, Erie, Pittsburgh, Washington, York Fall 2014 - Phase 3 - Johnstown, New Castle, Reading, Williamsport

+'''

+Comprehensive training was provided to all Early Reach Coordinators, supervisors and management in each BVRS district office during implementation of the three phases.
+In addition, monthly conference calls were held with offices in each phase to prepare for and facilitate a smooth implementation in each district office.
 In addition, for interested offices, a general overview that outlined the Early Reach Initiative was provided to all staff in each district office during implementation.
 The first statewide presentation that introduced the Early Reach Initiative in a public forum was at the 2014 Transition Conference held in State College.